This text is translated into Russian by google automatic human level neural machine.

 In any case, understanding how new world transport flows will form is extremely important for Japan, which is entirely dependent on sea trade routes.
 Perhaps these changes in the nature of sea routes will help to look differently at the problem of the "northern territories", will create the basis for the emergence of new ideas for its solution.
 Japan is also not going to miss this chance.
 What new economic and logistic structure could emerge in the area?
 This issue is now being thoroughly studied by the Ministry of State Lands, Infrastructure and Transport of Japan.

 The mentioned idea of key transshipment ports in Hokkaido is also considered as one of the possible instruments for improving the general climate of relations between the two countries on an economic basis.
 True, the role of diplomats is being pushed aside to a certain extent.
 The first significant role is played by the advantage of reducing costs when transporting goods from other continents.
 In addition, trained Russian crews with extensive experience in navigating ships along the Northern Sea Route should play an important role.
 It is they who will ensure the delivery of a significant part of cargo to Asia via the NSR.
 True, the author of this idea is somewhat pessimistic about the manifestation of the Japanese government's interest in this issue as one of the potential directions for solving the territorial problem.
 But this path does not exclude from the arsenal of possibilities.

 Unified environmental rules for harnessing the potential of the Arctic

-The circle of Japan's arctic interests is wide and diverse - from the Northern Sea Route to possible progress in resolving the territorial issue with Russia.
-Enough competition on the field of Arctic problems with Asian neighbors and other countries, as well as the unequal status of Arctic Council members at the same time, is enough - these frictions can be used in Russia's interests, if "arctic puzzles” are put in a profitable picture for us.
+The range of Japan's Arctic interests is wide and diverse - from the Northern Sea Route to possible shifts in resolving the territorial issue with Russia.
+Rather fierce competition in the field of Arctic problems with Asian neighbors and other countries, as well as the unequal status of the Arctic Council members at the same time - these frictions can be used in Russian interests if the “Arctic puzzles” are put together in a picture favorable to us.